Major CCPA updates you need to know

 Alongside these explicit amendments, bill AB-1202 added a separate title to the California Civil Code related to sales of data.

-2021 Amendments
+2021 amendments

 This bill sought to require registration of data brokers with similar legislation previously enacted in Vermont in 2018.